lwjglgamedev/lwjglbook-bookcontents-leg/chapter15/chapter15.md

 Each terrain block is constructed from the same height map mesh, but is scaled and displaced precisely to form a terrain grid that looks like a continuous landscape.

-So, what we need to do first is determine in which terrain block the current position, the camera, is in.
+So first we need to determine which terrain block the camera is in.
 In order to do that, we will calculate the bounding box of each terrain block taking into consideration the displacement and the scaling.
 Since the terrain will not be displaced or scaled at runtime, we can perform those calculations in the ```Terrain``` class constructor.
-By doing this way we access them later at any time without repeating those operations in each game loop cycle.
+By doing so we can access them later at any time without repeating those operations in each game loop cycle.

 We will create a new method that calculates the bounding box of a terrain block, named ```getBoundingBox```.